 I had a job in the Air Force where I did quite a bit of aircraft buying and selling, but as a civilian I've only done it for one Challenger and three Gulfstreams.
 So my experience is limited.
 But this checklist is a start.
-If you would like to add anything, please let me know.
-(It will make life easier for someone in the future.)

 For most operations, your focus on the contract will be on how the airplane is outfitted and timing.
 A new airplane may have training slots associated with it; you need to make sure there are enough and they will happen soon enough so that everyone is trained when they need to be, but not so soon as to make the training stale when you finally take delivery.
 Outfitting is also important.
 You may be surprised to see what the person who arranged the contract thought was important, and what they didn't think was needed.

 In the Gulfstream world, the Product Specification is a lengthy document that can almost be used as an outfitting document.
 Pay close attention to the details of each item to make sure the aircraft is completed as you expect.
 If you find something amiss, a Work Change Request is in order.

 - Build Record Review